DouglasRegis/DouglasRegis/README.md

-- 👋 Hi, I’m @DougRegis
+- 👋 Hi, I'm @DougRegis, currently working at Blip, as a JR Analyst at ITcorps
 - 👀 I’m interested in mainly about languages ​​in Pytohn, JS, Power shell.
-- 🌱 I'm currently learning linux, I plan to take an LCPI test soon, Python, and a bit of power shell too.
+- 🌱 I'm currently studying cybersecurity college, and learning linux, I plan to take an LCPI test soon, Python, and a bit of power shell too.
 - 💞️ I’m looking to collaborate on simple projects in Python, as I already have a better idea of ​​what to do.
 - 📫 Send me email for more questions: dbregis1@gmail.com.